ethics-workshop/2023/content/index.rst

 .. role:: strike
    :class: strike

-- :strike:`March 21, 2022` Extended to March 28, 2022 (AoE, UTC -12): Paper submission
+- December 20, 2022 (AoE, UTC -12): Paper submission
-- April 11, 2022: Notification
+- January 20, 2023: Notification
-- April 15, 2022: Camera-ready paper
+- February 3, 2023: Camera-ready paper
-- June 10, 2022: Workshop
+- February 27, 2023: Workshop

 Publication and presentation
 ============================
-All papers will be published by IEEE and posted on the IEEE Xplore.
+All papers will be published by the Internet Society.
 At least one authors of each accepted submission will register and present at the workshop.
 Authors are responsible for obtaining appropriate publication clearances.